| ||||

 | 10.10.25 | Set up course page. |

 In contrast to the last years, the programming exercises for the numerical analysis course will be held in a blockcourse after the semester.
 This course will also incorporate an optional introductory lecture to the programming with the JULIA language.
-No previous knowledge of JULIA is needed, although it is required to have attended the theoretical lecture during the semester.
+No previous knowledge of JULIA is needed.
 The first days of the course are optional and will cover the basics of programming in JULIA and numerical methods.
 The last three days are mandatory for passing the course and will focus on solving exercises related to the numerical analysis lecture.
 The mandatory exercises that have to be solved while present.
 Participation and engagement during the exercises will decide whether you pass the course or not.
 This replaces previous "programming exams".
 The course will be held in English.

 Please register to the course in the URM system.